We provide the unique services of a personal chef, without the commitment!

 *if you ever have vinaigrettes leftover from the previous week, you can use it to marinated your vegetables before grilling/oven roasting!

-• oven roast: toss asparagus (whole or cut into smaller pieces) in olive oil, salt, and other desired seasoning, and place in a thin layer on a baking sheet. bake at 425 convection for 5-8 minutes until tender
+• to oven roast, toss peppers (whole) in olive oil, salt, and other desired seasoning, place in a thin layer on a baking sheet, and bake at 450 convection for 8-12 minutes until lightly blistered/charred

 carrots - star route farms